AHV 21 reform: The most important changes compared with today

 2. The choice of when to draw your pension is more flexible.
 Both men and women would be able to draw their pension from the age of 63 at the earliest or defer it until they are 70 at the latest.
 In addition, the reform would make it possible to draw a pension gradually, either by reducing the level of employment and deferring or drawing only part of the pension early, or by taking retirement in monthly instead of annual stages.

 3. Working beyond the reference age of 65 can increase a person's pension amount, thereby providing an incentive to work longer.
-An exemption of CHF 1,400 per month continues to apply.
+An exemption of CHF 1,400 per month continues to apply, on a voluntary basis.
 However, whereas contributions paid in excess of that in the past were not included in the calculation of a person's pension, the AHV 21 reform envisages other possibilities for boosting your pension: Contribution gaps can be closed in this way and the average annual income on which the AHV calculation is based increases.
-Though even on this point the two chambers have their differences of opinion.

 This is how the AHV 21 reform will be financed